 A. Reservations for meetings in standard setup spaces must be made at least 3 business days prior to the requested meeting and meetings in non standard spaces must be reserved 10 business days prior to the meeting date.
 Late requests can be made if space is available and a late room request fee is paid.

-Registered Student Organizations can book for Complex Events only the following academic year starting on the first Friday starting at 9:00 a.m., Saturday and Sunday ending at 11:59 p.m. leading into Spring Break:
+Registered Student Organizations can book for Major Events only the following academic year starting on the first Friday starting at 9:00 a.m., Saturday and Sunday ending at 11:59 p.m. leading into Spring Break:

 3/1,2 & 3/ 2019